joshuaelander/Pf2eHudCustomThemes/README.md

 # Custom Themes for PF2e HUD

-A non-destructive, purely visual theme engine for the [PF2e HUD](https://foundryvtt.com/packages/pf2e-hud) module in Foundry VTT.
+A lightweight, purely visual theme engine for the [PF2e HUD](https://foundryvtt.com/packages/pf2e-hud) module in Foundry VTT.

-## 📖 Overview

-PF2e HUD is an incredibly powerful utilitarian dashboard for Pathfinder 2e, but its default aesthetic is highly functional rather than thematic.
-This module acts as a **Presentation Layer Overlay**.
+PF2e HUD is an incredibly powerful tool for managing your Pathfinder 2e characters, but its default look is built for function over form.
+This module gives the HUD a massive visual upgrade, letting you match the interface to the aesthetic of your world—whether you are exploring ancient dungeons, fighting megacorporations, or fending off alien invasions.

-Rather than relying on fragile JavaScript render hooks that break when the core module updates, this project uses a strict **CSS-only injection architecture**.
-It safely layers new geometries, colors, and animations over the existing DOM structure without ever touching the underlying event listeners or action economy logic.

-## ⚙️ How It Works

-The module utilizes a three-step pipeline to apply themes safely:

-1. **The Settings Injector:** `main.js` registers a dropdown in the core Foundry settings menu.
-When a player selects a theme, it applies a master scoping class (e.g., `.pf2e-hud-theme-xcom`) directly to the `document.body`.
-This allows individual players to choose their own UI themes without affecting the GM or other players.
-2. **Variable Hijacking:** The base module uses CSS variables for its layout (e.g., `--panel-background`, `--outer-border`, `--outer-border-radius`) applied to the `#pf2e-hud-persistent` container[cite: 3].
-This theme engine hijacks those root variables, forcing the base HUD to natively inherit our custom colors and border styles without complex overriding.
-3. **Targeted Clip-Paths:** To reshape the UI, we map custom CSS `clip-path` geometries directly to the base module's stable layout attributes, such as `[data-panel="shortcuts"]`[cite: 1] and `#hotbar #action-bar li`[cite: 4].

-## 🚀 Current Implementations

-### The XCOM Tactical Theme
-A sleek, modern sci-fi interface inspired by tactical RPGs, perfect for modern, sci-fi, or cyberpunk campaigns.
-* **Angled Geometries:** Replaces standard rounded corners with sharp, `clip-path` polygon cuts on all major panels and action shortcuts.
-* **Holographic Glows:** Utilizes layered `box-shadow` and `text-shadow` properties to create a CRT-style emission effect.
-* **Color Palette:** Deep navy backgrounds (`#11212C`) heavily contrasted by neon cyan borders (`#3FD6FF`).
+## ✨ Why Use This Module?

+* **Safe & Lightweight:** This module is purely visual.
+It overlays new colors, shapes, and animations without touching the underlying code of the core PF2e HUD.
+It won't break your game, cause lag, or mess with your action economy.
+* **Per-Player Customization:** Themes are applied locally!
+The Fighter can use the classic Fantasy theme, the Alchemist can use Cyberpunk, and the GM can use Minimalist Dark Mode—all in the same game, without affecting each other.
-* **Macro Integration:** Seamlessly applies the XCOM aesthetic to standard Foundry hotbar macros dragged into the HUD ecosystem.
+* **Seamless Integration:** Works perfectly with standard Foundry hotbar macros you drag into the HUD ecosystem.

-## 🗺️ Development Milestones

-### ✅ Phase 1: Core Architecture & Visual Theme Engine (Completed)
-- [x] Establish safe `module.json` dependency loading (loads after core PF2e HUD).
-- [x] Build the `main.js` theme-switcher and settings registration.
-- [x] Map the core CSS Developer Targets (`#pf2e-hud-persistent`, `[data-panel]`, etc.).
-- [x] Implement the **XCOM Tactical** theme using CSS variables and `clip-path` geometries.
-- [x] Verify zero conflicts with `ApplicationV2` render lifecycles.

-### ⏳ Phase 2: Theme Expansion (Completed)
-The architecture is built to support infinite themes.
-The next step is expanding the visual roster.
+* **Theme-Aware Tooltips:** Hover information and tooltips automatically shift to match your active theme, keeping your entire UI visually consistent.

+## 🎭 Included Themes

+You can easily swap between themes in the module settings.
+The current roster includes:

-- [x] **Fantasy / Parchment Theme:** Leather textures, brass borders, and stylized serif typography.
+* **⚔️ Fantasy / Parchment:** Leather textures, brass borders, and stylized typography.
+Perfect for classic fantasy adventures or atmospheric campaigns like *Season of Ghosts*.
-- [x] **Cyberpunk Theme:** High-contrast neon pink/yellow, glitch animations on hover, and darkened glass panels.
+* **🛸 XCOM Tactical:** A sleek, modern sci-fi interface featuring sharp, angled geometries and holographic cyan glows over deep navy backgrounds.
+Ideal for tactical RPGs or modern settings.
+* **🦾 Cyberpunk:** High-contrast neon pink and yellow, darkened glass panels, and subtle glitch animations when you hover over actions.
-- [x] **Minimalist Dark Mode:** Stripping away all borders and using pure negative space and subtle drop-shadows for a distraction-free UI.
+* **🌙 Minimalist Dark Mode:** A sleek, distraction-free UI that strips away borders and relies on pure negative space and subtle drop-shadows.

-### ✅ Phase 3: User Customization & Polish (Completed)
-Giving users more control over their chosen theme without needing to edit CSS files.
-- [x] **Theme-Aware HUD Tooltips:** Tooltip styling now inherits the active HUD theme so hover info feels consistent with the rest of the interface.
+## ⚙️ Customization Options

+Want to tweak your theme a bit further?
+This module includes additional settings so you can get things looking exactly right without knowing how to code:

-- [x] **Icon Tinting Toggle:** A module setting lets users tint HUD and menu icons to better match the selected theme.
+* **Icon Tinting:** Toggle a setting to automatically tint HUD and menu icons so they perfectly match the color palette of your selected theme.
-- [x] **Font Overrides:** Module settings now allow users to choose HUD and menu font stacks, including Google-hosted options such as Orbitron, Rajdhani, Cinzel, and Inter.
+* **Font Overrides:** Choose your preferred fonts for the HUD and menus.
+We've included built-in support for stylish options like *Orbitron*, *Rajdhani*, *Cinzel*, and *Inter*.

+## 📥 Installation
+Manifest URL coming soon!